gsparedes/top10contributors/README.md

 #### Usage

-$ npm install -g top-contributors

-$ node top-contributors.js "repo/name"
+$ node index.js "repo/name"

 #### Example

-$ node top-contributors.js "winjs/winjs"
+$ node index.js "winjs/winjs"

 which gives you a sorted array of results: